Nieuwerkerke

 Nieuwerkerke (also: Nieuwerkerke Schutje) is a hamlet in the Dutch province of Zeeland.
 It is a part of the municipality of Schouwen-Duiveland, and lies about 3 km southwest of Brouwershaven.

 Nieuwerkerke is not a statistical entity, and the postal authorities have placed it under Kerkwerve.
 It was home to 140 people in 1840.
 Nowadays, it consists of a handful of houses.
-It used to have a church, but it was destroyed in 1576 by Spanish troops and never rebuilt.
+Nieuwerkerken did have a church, but it was destroyed in 1576 by Spanish troops and never rebuilt.

 Nieuwerkerke was a separate municipality until 1813, when it was merged with Kerkwerve.

 Nieuwerkerke should not be confused with Nieuwerkerk, a larger village on the same island.